-Superintendent: Danny McReynolds Exhibit Check In: Wednesday, July 19, 2023 Judging: Thursday, July 20, 2023
+Superintendent: Danny McReynolds and Taley Murdock Exhibit Check In: Wednesday, July 16: 2025 Judging: Thursday, July 17, 2025

 - 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
 All goats must be free of clinical signs of Fungus/Sore Mouth before the check-in time.
 Animals found to be infected by a veterinarian will be asked to leave the fairgrounds. - 3.
 Dairy Goats must be individually, or family owned and identified by an official Kansas 4-H tag, a farm id tag, and/or tattoo.
-All goats must be identified with a registered tattoo or an official USDA premise ID tag (scrapie tag).
-Goats identified with registration tattoos must have legible tattoos and registration papers for these animals available for inspection. - 4.
+All goats must have an official USDA premise ID tag (scrapie tag). - 4.
 Only dairy goats in lactation may be brought in and taken home on show day.
 Dry goats and goats in production will be shown separately. - 5.
 All breeding doe dairy type breeds, and their crosses, will be shown together, with classes broken by age.
 In determining the age class in which the animal is to be shown, the cutoff date will be July 1st of the current year. - 6.
 Showmanship: This contest is open to any 4-H/FFA member exhibiting in market or breeding Dairy Goat classes.
 Classes may be divided at the discretion of the Superintendent, to allow for room in the show ring.
 Exhibitors must own and exhibit the animal they show, and it must be shown in a class that judges it on merit to be eligible for showmanship.
 Exhibitor age will be determined by January 1st of the current year.
 The judge will have discretion as to whether to ask the 4-H/FFA members questions during showmanship.